CanerCagri/UpworkApp-1/README.md

 # UpworkApp-1

-I started to make the jobs I saw on Upwork, even if they didn't return my offer.
+I started to make the jobs I saw on Upwork, when they didn't return to my offer or rejected.
 I preferred to use Storyboard in this application.

 Job link: https://www.upwork.com/jobs/Simple-mobile-app_~0119947655af999683/